 Director: Curtis Chung, PMP, ITIL

-The Project Management Office consists of seasoned PMP certified Project Managers who leads a variety of Hospital-wide initiatives by providing Project Management leadership, Project Control, communication planning, quality assurance, risk mitigation, issue resolution, budget and project timeline/task tracking, project status reporting and Project Management consultation.
-The PMO is used as a way to boost UIHC efficiency, cut costs, and improve on project delivery in terms of scope, time, quality and budget.
-The PMO provides the structure needed to both standardize project management practices and to facilitate the management of hospital-wide initiatives, programs and projects, as well as determine methodologies for repeatable processes.
+The Project Management Office consists of seasoned PMP certified Project Managers who leads a variety of Institution-wide initiatives by providing Project Management leadership, Project Control, communication planning, quality assurance, risk mitigation, issue resolution, budget and project timeline/task tracking, project status reporting and Project Management consultation.
+The PMO is used as a way to boost UI Health Care efficiency, cut costs, and improve on project delivery in terms of scope, time, quality and budget.
+The PMO provides the structure needed to both standardize project management practices and to facilitate the management of strategic business initiatives, programs and projects, as well as determine methodologies for repeatable processes.

 The PMO provides a variety of project management services: